oraluben/diab/ml/Readme.md

 #### Setup the tests

-Fill the `data/test_*.csv` files with random data with right results (you can pick some from the train files).
+Fill the `data/test_*.csv` files with random data with optimal results (you can pick some from the train files).

 ## Train the model and get the json result